 D. Clinical Participants must provide truthful and accurate information about their COVID-19 vaccination status.

-B. Clinical Participants may seek an accommodation by submitting a request in accordance with and by the deadlines set forth in the Vaccination Procedure.
+E. Accommodations.
+Clinical Participants may seek an accommodation by submitting a request in accordance with and by the deadlines set forth in the Vaccination Procedure.

-IX.
+VIII.
 Disciplinary Action

 A. Employees who fail to comply with this Policy and/or the applicable Procedures will be subject to discipline, up to and including termination of employment.